Benjamin Robins: Scientific gunnery

 In particular he carried out an extensive series of experiments in gunnery, embodying his results in his famous treatise on New Principles of Gunnery (1742), which contains a description of his ballistic pendulum (see chronograph).

 Robins also made a number of important experiments on the resistance of the air to the motion of projectiles, and on the force of gunpowder, with computation of the velocities thereby communicated to projectiles.
 He compared the results of his theory with experimental determinations of the ranges of mortars and cannon, and gave practical maxims for the management of artillery.
 He also made observations on the flight of rockets, and wrote on the advantages of rifled gun barrels.
 His work on gunnery was translated into German by Leonhard Euler, who added a critical commentary of his own.
-However, the work of Robins still served as an important piece of technical information that helped the later advancement of the Prussian artillery, especially of its improvement in accuracy, a big step forwards that the book turned out to be a shot in the arm of the ambitious Frederick the Great who determined to vault the status and power of Prussian artillery to the top among other European armies.
+However, the work of Robins still served as an important source of technical information that helped the later advancement of the Prussian artillery under Frederick the Great.